6 Tips to Stay Secure Online this Black Friday

 Once you’ve determined that the website looks secure, take note of the deals being offered to further your research into whether the site is genuine.
 If it looks too good to be true, it usually is.
 For example, you’re not going to get the new iPhone 11 for £150, but you might get the new iPhone 11 at full price with a free case and screen protector.

 When shopping online, it’s highly likely that you’ll have online accounts set up with your favourite retailers for easier and faster checkout, but have you changed your password recently?
-In the run up to Black Friday, it’s worth signing into the retailers’ websites that you plan to use and changing the passwords, especially if they are simple and used on multiple websites.
+In the run up to Black Friday, it’s worth signing into the retailers’ websites that you plan to use and changing the passwords, especially if they're simple and used on multiple websites.

 Simple passwords can be hacked within milliseconds so make sure your account passwords are secure, hard to guess and different on each account – you don’t want a hacker getting into your PayPal account after they’ve hacked your weak password on eBay!
 As a minimum criterion, you should have a lowercase letter, capital letter, special character and a number.
 Find out how to set a secure password in our blog.

-When you’re caught up in the buzz of Black Friday and are shopping quickly to ensure you don’t miss out on the latest deals, it’s easy to accidently click on pop-ups which could contain sinister content.
+When you’re caught up in the buzz of Black Friday and are shopping quickly to ensure you don’t miss out on the latest deals, it’s easy to accidentally click on pop-ups which could contain sinister content.
 If you click on or install the content contained in these pop-ups, you could end up with a plethora of problems on your device, so steer clear!

 By following these simple steps, you’re in a much better position to avoid being stung by fraudsters this Black Friday and Cyber Monday, and can relax safe in the knowledge that you’ve taken all precautionary measures to protect your personal information.